FSN Officers:

 2017

-Corrections Population Forecast: Jeff Wood, Marion County
+Corrections Population Forecast: Jodi Merritt, Polk County

 Governor’s CJIS Advisory Board: Tanner Wark, Deschutes County